 While Leary’s growing fame attracted attention from celebrities, it also brought the eyes of law enforcement.
 In 1965, he was arrested for possession of marijuana in Texas.
 He was sentenced to 30 years in prison but eventually had his conviction overturned on appeal.

-Meanwhile, the Millbrook compound was repeatedly subjected to FBI raids and harassment from an especially eager assistant district attorney named G. Gordon Liddy, who would later become infamous as one of the architects of Richard Nixon’s Watergate scandal.
+Meanwhile, the Millbrook compound was repeatedly subjected to FBI raids and harassment from the authorities — especially an eager assistant district attorney named G. Gordon Liddy, who would later become infamous as one of the architects of Richard Nixon’s Watergate scandal.

 Then, in 1967, Leary created the League for Spiritual Discovery, a religious organization whose spiritual practices centered around the use of LSD.
 This was, in part, an unsuccessful ploy to allow Leary and his associates to continue using the drug in the face of looming bans.

-Around this time, Liddy’s raids had taken enough of a toll that the Millbrook operation closed and Leary moved to California.
+Around this time, Liddy’s raids had taken enough of a toll that the Millbrook operation closed and Leary relocated to California.

-Shortly after moving to California, Leary married his third wife, Rosemary Woodruff, during an acid-soaked ceremony officiated by a character actor from Hollywood.
+Shortly after moving, Leary married his third wife, Rosemary Woodruff, during an acid-soaked ceremony officiated by a character actor from Hollywood.

 He also moved his family to Laguna Beach to participate in the activities of the “Hippie Mafia” known as the Brotherhood of Eternal Love, a non-profit religious organization similar to his own League for Spiritual Discovery.